-The Haas avocado, named after and developed by postal worker Rudolph Haas in 1935, has become the most popular type of avocado consumed in the world.
+The Haas avocado, named after and developed by postal worker Rudolph Haas in 1935, has become the most popular type of avocado consumed globally.

-To achieve perfect, mouth-watering guacamole, it all starts with the slicing and cutting of the avocados.
+To achieve authentic, mouth-watering guacamole, it all starts with the slicing and cutting of the avocados.
 The goal is always to have a chunky and creamy consistency for the base of your guacamole.
 I say chunky because one of the worst mistakes you can make with guacamole is over-mashing.
-Being able to taste the bites of avocado along with the other ingredients is key when making the best guacamole.
+Being able to taste the bites of avocado and the other ingredients is key when making the best guacamole.

 Make sure to cut the avocado lengthwise around the seed and twist gently to pull the two halves apart.
 Remove the seed by sticking the knife into the pit slightly and turning.